 Spritzes generally involve three classic ingredients: an aperitivo or amaro, sparkling wine and a splash of club soda.
 The term “Shandy” is typically used to describe a combination of beer and some form of a citrusy drink, such as lemon-lime soda (or “lemonade,” if you’re in Europe, South Africa, New Zealand or Australia).
 Back in 2018, Hazel’s then-spirits manager Nick Farrell transformed his go-to drink order—an ice-filled pint glass with a shot of aperitivo and a canned beer poured on top—into this bright and complex cocktail that’s one ingredient short of being a Spritz, essentially swapping beer in place of sparkling wine, which pairs up with the rest of the ingredients (a citrusy soda) placing its other foot in Shandy territory.
 The pinch of salt is key here, softening any hard, acidic notes and highlighting all the things our palate loves about citrus fruits.

 Call it what you will, but after you’ve taken your first sip, the Hipster might just become your new favorite cocktail of the summer.
 Try your hand at making it yourself with this adapted version of the original Hazel recipe.

 - 1 ounce Caffo Mezzodi L’Aperitivo Italiano (can substitute Aperol liqueur)

 - 1 ounce club soda, chilled

 - Garnish: orange wheel

-Add all the ingredients except the beer into a hurricane glass over ice, then add the beer.
+Add all the ingredients except the club soda and the beer into a hurricane glass over ice, and stir.